The Olds Engine

 right had manifold which I picked up at the junk yard.
 I remember

-struggling getting the nuts off and the fellow who was in the yard
+struggling getting the nuts off and the fellow who worked in the yard

 to cut up parts put his cutting torch on the bolt and as I cringed he said, "Don’t worry it